 Start by making a list of occupations and industry sectors (for example, the transportation or energy sector) that you want to explore.
 You may already have some options in mind.

 Here are some suggestions to help you create or add to your list:

-- Explore labour market information.
+- Explore local labour market information.

 - Learn more about occupations.

 Gather more information